joinpursuit/Pursuit-Core-Web/react_2/redux_1/README.md

 ## Introduction

 Redux is a library for managing application state.
 When used with React, Redux provides a single state object (commonly referred to as _the store_) that exists at the root of our app.
 This is especially useful when building large-scale React applications, as it prevents the problems of *prop drilling* and *state duplication*.
+It also allows state to be used by multiple components regardless of application architecture.

 ## A Birds-Eye View